GeospatialCentroid/Agroforestry/sampling/environmentSetup.md

 Edited : 2023-09-18

+# After the initial setup.

+If you have not run through the initial setup yet please skip to `Goal` header.

+## reloading the environment

+Once you've created you virtual environment you'll be able to get back to working in fewer steps.

+open a `git bash` in the agroforesty file folder.

+type `git pull origin <branchName>` *replace <branchName> with the actual name of the branch.

+if you forgot the branch you are working on type `git status`

+This is specific important if multiple people are working on the same branch.

+After ensuring the git repo is up to date, open command prompt

+type `cd /d <path to you agroforesty directory>`

+Once inside of the project directly type `agro-venv\Scripts\activate.bat`

+If successful you will see a `(agro-venv)` to the left of you file path in command prompt.

+Then type `jupyter notebook` to launch the web based editor.

+*end of reloading section*

 # Goal :
 setup a python environment on a windows machine that allows for the execution of the sampling methodology.